Nourishing Our Community

 Nourishing Our Community is PPUABA's initiative to help address the growing level of food insecurity in our community through the collaboration of PPUABA members to support local food pantries.
 Nourishing Our Community started in October, 2020.

 Additionally, just before Thanksgiving each year, Nourishing Our Community runs a special fund-raising campaign to enable purchase and donation of warm winter clothing for the clients of CHIPS' meal program, most of whom are experiencing homelessness.
 In Nov 2020, we purchased and donated 50 warm, hooded fleece sweatshirts.
 In Nov 2021, we purchased and donated 168 warm fleece-lined knit hats, 168 pairs of fleece gloves, and 168 fleece scarves.
+And in Nov 2022, we purchased and donated 240 fleece knit hats, 240 pairs of fleece gloves, 240 fleece scarves; 240 3-packs of boxer shorts, and 288 thermal underwear tops.
 See photos below.

 How does Nourishing Our Community work?